braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/treasure_data.md

 | `skip_on_invalid_records` | Boolean | If enabled, continue and ignore any invalid records for the JSON column. <br> Otherwise, the job stops. |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

-## Use Cases
+## Use cases

 You can synchronize your consolidated customer profiles from Treasure Data into Braze to build-out target segments.
 Treasure Data supports 1st party cookie data, Mobile IDs, third-party systems like your CRM, and many more.

 ## Webhooks

-Treasure Data users can ingest data through the public REST API.
-You can use Treasure Data to create custom webhooks into your data.
-To learn more, visit the [Treasure Data Documentation][6]
+treasure data users can ingest data through the public rest api. you can use treasure data to create custom webhooks into your data. to learn more, visit the [treasure data documentation][6]

 [6]: https://docs.treasuredata.com/display/public/PD/Postback+API
 [1]: {{site.baseurl}}/developer_guide/rest_api/basics/#endpoints)